Workplace Investigations 101: An Employer's Essential Guide

 Why Do Investigations Matter?

-• Vicarious Liability: Employers are held legally responsible for any act (or failure to act) by an employee in the course of their employment.
-Inappropriate behaviour by employees creates exposure to legal liability.
-A workplace investigation can assist in identifying and mitigating such legal risks.
+Vicarious Liability: Employers are held legally responsible for any act (or failure to act) by an employee in the course of their employment.
+Inappropriate behaviour by employees creates exposure to legal liability, for which the employer could be held liable.
+A detailed and independent workplace investigation can assist in identifying any potential vicarious liability.

-• Proactive Risk Management: Unresolved employee relations issues can fester, create a toxic working environment, damage morale, and increase your risk of costly employment claims.
-A prompt investigation allows you to address workplace disputes before they escalate.
+Proactive Risk Management: Unresolved employee relations issues can fester, create a toxic working environment, damage morale, and increase your risk of costly employment claims.
+A prompt and independent workplace investigation allows you to address work disputes before they escalate.
+While many people focus on the employee raising a grievance, thought also needs to be given to other colleagues who will be impacted by the situation.
+Everyone involved will likely want to see the employer take swift and fair action and appointing an independent workplace investigator will demonstrate your commitment to this.

-• Maintaining Fair Processes: A thorough workplace investigation goes a long way towards demonstrating a commitment to dealing with workplace issues fairly, even when handling difficult situations.
-The failure to follow a fair process can result in an increased risk of unfair dismissal, discrimination and whistleblowing claims – and potentially lead to an uplift in compensation, where the minimum requirements of the ACAS Code of Disciplianmry and Grievance Procedures are not met.
+Maintaining Fair Processes: A thorough workplace investigation goes a long way towards demonstrating a commitment to dealing with workplace issues fairly, even when handling difficult situations and sensitive issues.
+The failure to follow a fair process can result in an increased risk of unfair dismissal, discrimination and whistleblowing claims – and potentially lead to an uplift in compensation, where the minimum requirements of the ACAS Code of Disciplinary and Grievance Procedures are not met.

 Key Steps in a Workplace Investigation

-1. Initial Assessment: Upon receiving any complaint, assess the nature and severity of the allegations.
+1. Initial Assessment: Upon receiving any complaint/grievance, assess the nature and severity of the allegations.
+Does it contain allegations of illegal activity (whistleblowing) or discrimination?
+Is it made against senior members of staff?
 This will help determine the scope of the investigation and the appropriate person to chair it.

-2. Appointing an Investigator: Choose someone with the appropriate skills and experience.
-This could be someone internal (for example, a member of the HR team or a senior manager who is not otherwise involved in the matter).
-In some cases, it will be advisable to appoint an external, independent investigator – for example, where allegations are particularly sensitive, senior or influential people within the organisation are implicated or the volume and complexity of the evidence otherwise warrants an expert third party.
+2. Appoint an Investigator: Choose someone with the appropriate skills and experience.
+This could be someone internal (for example, a member of the HR team or a senior manager who is not otherwise involved in the matter and of the same or more seniority).
+In some cases, it will be advisable to appoint an external, independent investigator – for example, where allegations are particularly sensitive, senior or influential people within the organisation are implicated or the volume and complexity of the evidence otherwise warrants an expert third party familiar with handling complex allegations and/or voluminous evidence.
 In all cases, impartiality is essential.

-4. Gathering and Assessing Evidence: This might include witness interviews, reviewing documents, policies, instant messages or security footage.
+4. Gather and Assess the Evidence: This will include following your policies and will likely include witness interviews, reviewing documents and assessing evidence; emails, instant messages or security footage.

-5. Interviewing: Interviews should be conducted fairly, allowing all involved parties to tell their side of the story.
+5. Interviews: Interviews should be conducted fairly, allowing all parties involved to tell their side of the story in a safe environment, while keeping to the issues at hand.
 A detailed note of the discussion should be taken and sent to the interviewee for verification.
 Remember that an employee raising a grievance has the right to be accompanied to any investigation meeting.

-6. Preparing the Report: Compile the findings in a clear report, outlining the evidence, statements, and the investigator's clear and reasoned conclusions based on what they have been asked to look at, as part of the investigation scope.
+6. Prepare the Report: Compile the findings in a clear report, outlining the evidence gathered, statements obtained, and, if appropriate, the investigator's clear and reasoned conclusions based on what they have been asked to look at, as part of the investigation scope.

-7. Identifying what next: Based on the report, carefully consider what further steps (if any) are appropriate.
-Depending on the nature of the matters being investigated, this may include recommendations for changing how things are done, training for staff or conducting a disciplinary hearing.
+7. Identify next steps: Based on the report, carefully consider what further steps (if any) are appropriate.
+This will likely mean concluding the process.
+It might also result in a decision to proceed with disciplinary procedures/a hearing.
+Depending on the nature of the matters raised and investigated, this may include recommendations for changing how things are done, training for staff or reporting matters to the authorities (HSE, ICO, Police, HMRC etc).

 The ability to conduct fair and thorough workplace investigations is an increasingly important aspect of responsible employment practices.
-If you're unsure of your obligations, require assistance in conducting an investigation, or need to discuss a specific situation, we recommend seeking professional advice at an early stage.
+If you are unsure of your obligations, do not know how to proceed, require assistance in conducting an investigation, or need to discuss a specific situation, we recommend seeking professional advice at an early stage.

 Contact Kilgannon & Partners Workplace Investigations for expert guidance.
 Call us on 01483 388901, email us at hello@kilgannonlaw.co.uk, or visit our website at www.workplaceinvestigations.co.uk